BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_11.md

 - Defeat the Masked Man (+1 Hazuki)
 - Lose to the Masked Man (-1 Hazuki)

 Talk to the final blob and head up the ladder.
 Our next destination will be Club NightLight.
+Deny the fast travel to grab the *Flower Garden Field Readout* on the balcony.

-Accept the fast travel, then talk to the Alakazam blob once you are able to.
+Return to the Back Alley and enter Club NightLight. then talk to the Alakazam blob once you are able to.

 You'll need to defeat some trainers in the next room.